-Access to Finance DocumentsAccess UWC financial policies, annual reports and tax clearance certificates below:
+Access to Finance DocumentsAccess UWC financial policies, annual reports, certificates and other documents by clicking the tabs below:

 DirectorMr Irfaan Dalvie is responsible for the management and generation of new and sustainable sources of third-stream income for UWC.
 Mr Dalvie comes from a corporate background and employs his expertise from an accounting, audit, corporate finance and risk management background to implement new processes and structures in the Business Development space.
 He is a qualified Chartered Accountant and a member of the South African Institute of Chartered Accountants.

 The Business Development team provides quality business and enterprise development advice, support and services to the UWC community.
 At Business Development, we concentrate on facilitating and supporting diversification of the UWC revenue base.